ray1claw/yaspa/README.md

+# YASPA

+This is the development repo for YASPA(Yet Another SPA), a project to explore app development using AngularJS

 # Angular Express Seed

 Start an awesome app with AngularJS on the front, Express + Node on the back.
 This project is an